 SCM has developed a specific section in the Siemens Equity, Diversity and Inclusion (ED&I) statement, to further support the strategy on the topic and is actively influencing our Tier 1 Suppliers to also partner with advocacy organisations.
 Our continued collaboration with the UK Social Enterprise network demonstrates our commitment.

 As an example, Siemens is a corporate partner to the Social Enterprise UK Buy Social Corporate Challenge.
 As well as partnering with MSDUK, an advocacy organisation for Ethnic Minority Owned businesses.
 In the UK, we have also recently partnered with WEConnect International, an Advocacy Organisation for Women Owned businesses in the UK and are actively assessing the feasibility of engaging with further advocacy organisations.

-SCM has continued to be represented on the Siemens plc Sustainability Board with a view to ensuring corporate initiatives and requirements are introduced into the supply base.
+SCM has continued to be represented on the Siemens UK Sustainability Board with a view to ensuring corporate initiatives and requirements are introduced into the supply base.
 During the year our work with Social Enterprises (SEs) has resulted in positively impacting the lives of many disadvantaged people including children.
-Siemens Industry Software has access to 70 SEs for business units to utilise.
+Siemens UK has access to 70 SEs for business units to utilise.
 There is a clear strategy to further roll out Social Enterprises in the UK.

 As well as being an accredited "Real Living Wage" employer, our site-based suppliers and 3rd party contractors are paid in accordance with the living wage foundation guidelines.
-Siemens is now also accredited to the Prompt Payment Code.
-We are actively encouraging our Tier 1 Suppliers to become accredited to both, an example of this was during our recent annual Supplier Sustainability Day where we received over 100 commitments to explore accreditation.